jsx-eslint/eslint-plugin-react/docs/rules/prefer-function-component.md

-# Forbid class Components (react/prefer-function-component)
+# Prefer function components over class components (react/prefer-function-component)

 This rule prevents the use of class components.